 Reading is an easy way to invest in personal and professional growth.
 Even if you only have time to read a couple of pages each morning, you can boost your mood by reading just a few inspirational passages.

 Whether it’s fiction, nonfiction, the best books for your morning practice are ones that help you cultivate a positive mindset.

 Beginning your day with a nourishing breakfast gives your brain the boost of energy it needs to meet the demands of the day.

 Focus on lean sources of protein, high-fiber carbohydrates, and healthy fats.
 Including breakfast daily can reduce snacking throughout the day, improve your mood, and increase your overall productivity.

 Make your morning routine easier and map out some quick breakfast menus that can be rotated throughout the week.

 Do you drink enough fluid each day?

-Beginning your day with a glass of water can help ensure that you stay properly hydrated, and it may also keep hydration at the top of mind the rest of the day.
+Remembering to drink enough water can be challenging, especially when you’re juggling a lot of tasks.
+But beginning your day with a glass of water can help ensure that you stay properly hydrated.
+It may also keep hydration at the top of mind the rest of the day.

-Some people find it helpful to fill a large water bottle in the morning, so it’s easier to know how much fluid you’ve consumed at various points throughout the day.
+Some people find it helpful to fill a large water bottle in the morning.
+That way it’s easier to know how much fluid you’ve consumed at various points throughout the day.
 Visual cues can help you stay on track with your health goals.